-Branding has an allusive attraction — like a magic word a SEO professional will use that you know is important but don’t fully understand.
+Marketers like to talk about branding as if it were a magic word an SEO professional would use that you know is important but don’t fully understand.
 (This is why you hire an SEO professional.)

 What is branding?